DockYard/ember-admin/README.md

 unsaved.
 If it is it will either rollback or remove the model from the store depending if has been previously persisted.

+EmberAdmin uses its own data store so as not to pull in data it shouldn't into your regular data store.

+EmberData is currently a requirement.

 ## Install ##

 ```bash